Dog-friendly Guide to Palm Springs

 There is so much to do downtown and the main drags are on Palm Canyon Drive and Indian Canyon Drive.
 I would recommend just making a loop and popping into whatever looks interesting.
 South Palm Canyon is a bit more kitschy and the northern area is more modern with its recent revival as the Uptown Design District.

-Some store that were on my list to check out included: Ibis women’s boutique, Just Fabulous for Palm Springs souvenirs, Peepas, Out West Trading Co, Covet for permanent jewelry, and Destination PSP.
-Destination PSP had the best mid-century mod home ornaments.
+Some stores that were on my list to check out included: Ibis women’s boutique, Just Fabulous for Palm Springs souvenirs, Peepas, Out West Trading Co, Covet for permanent jewelry, and Destination PSP.
+Destination PSP had the best mid-century mod home Christmas ornaments for those who collect them on their travels.

 Restaurants we enjoyed that were downtown were Boozehounds, 1501 Uptown Gastropub, Ice Cream and Shop(pe), and Tac/Quila (get the churro ice cream sandwich).